Can Graph Neural Networks Count Substructures?: Local Relational Pooling

 \section{Local Relational Pooling}

-Though MPNNs and $2$-IGNs are able to aggregate information from multi-hop neighborhoods, we have seen above that they are unable to preserve information such as the matching-counts of nontrivial patterns.
+While deep MPNNs and $2$-IGNs are able to aggregate information from multi-hop neighborhoods, our results show that they are unable to preserve information such as the induced-subgraph-counts of nontrivial patterns.
 To bypass such limitations, we suggest going beyond the strategy of iteratively aggregating information in an equivariant way, which underlies both MPNNs and IGNs.
 One helpful observation is that, if a pattern is present in the graph, it can always be found in a sufficiently large local neighborhood, or \emph{egonet}, of some node in the graph \citep{preciado2012structural}.
 An egonet of depth $l$ centered at a node $i$ is the induced subgraph consisting of $i$ and all nodes within distance $l$ from it.
-Note that any pattern with radius $r$ is a subgraph of some egonet of depth $l=r$.
-Hence, by applying a powerful local model to each egonet separately and then aggregating the outputs, we could potentially obtain a model capable of counting patterns. \\
+Note that any pattern with radius $r$ is contained in some egonet of depth $l=r$.
+Hence, we can obtain a model capable of counting patterns by applying a powerful local model to each egonet separately and then aggregating the outputs across all egonets, as we will introduce below.

-For such a local model, we adopt the Relational Pooling (RP) idea from \citet{murphy2019relational}.
-In summary, it creates a powerful permutation-invariant model by symmetrizing a powerful model that is not necessarily permutation-invariant, where the symmetrization is performed by averaging or summing over all permutations of the nodes' ordering.
-Formally, if $\Bb \in \mathbb{R}^{n \times n \times d}$ is a node-ordering-dependent representation of the graph $G$, such as the adjacency matrix or the $\Bb^{(0)}$ defined above for $2$-IGNs, then define
+For such a local model, we adopt the Relational Pooling (RP) approach from \citet{murphy2019relational}.
+In summary, it creates a powerful permutation-invariant model by symmetrizing a powerful permutation-sensitive model, where the symmetrization is performed by averaging or summing over all permutations of the nodes' ordering.
+Formally, let $\Bb \in \mathbb{R}^{n \times n \times d}$ be a permutation-sensitive second-order tensor representation of the graph $G$, such as the one defined in \eqref{eq:Bb}.
+Then, an RP model is defined by